backstage/backstage/packages/core-plugin-api/api-report.md

   error: Error;
 };

-// Warning: (ae-missing-release-tag) "ComponentAnalyticsDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommonAnalyticsContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export type ComponentAnalyticsDomain = {
+export type CommonAnalyticsContext = {
   pluginId: string;
+  routeRef: string;
   componentName: string;
 };